-Containment • Relaxed more prevention measures (from July1-31), to allow sports competitions, casinos, and social gatherings.
-However, entertainment venues such as karaoke bars, gaming shops will remain closed; custom border crossings will remain closed to normal exit-entry, except for Lao citizens or foreigners with urgent needs.
-Visa issuances to individuals who come from or transit through countries with COVID-19 outbreaks will be suspended, except for diplomats, investors, entrepreneurs, experts and workers on investories. important projects.
+Containment • Relaxed more containment measures (from July1-31), to allow sports competitions, casinos, and social gatherings.
+However, entertainment venues such as karaoke bars, gaming shops will remain closed; custom border crossings will remain closed.
+International border crossings will remain closed to normal exit-entry, except for Lao citizens or foreigners with urgent needs.
+Visa issuances to individuals who come from or transit through countries with COVID-19 outbreaks will be suspended, except for diplomats, investors, entrepreneurs, experts and workers on important projects.
 Announced that all travellers exiting Lao PDR, including locals, will be required to produce a medical certificate.
 Announced that only technical experts, diplomats and students will be allowed to travel overseas, but they must have appropriate travel documents and authorization from the Ministry of Foreign Affairs. • Suspended international charter flights.
-Extended prevention measures implemented since July 1 to August 31.
-Strengthened prevention and control measures, including border control, enforcement of closure of entertainment • • Extended prevention measures implemented since July 1, to September 30.
+Extended containment measures implemented since July 1 to August 31.
+Strengthened prevention and control measures, including border control, enforcement of closure of entertainment venues. • • • Extended containment measures implemented since July 1, to September 30.
 Resumed weekly humanitarian flights for Lao students, who have completed their studies, and government officials participating in short-term training courses overseas. •

-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Organization (ILO) program to help garment workers affected by COVID-19.
-October 1 • • • • Extended existing prevention measures to October 31, 2020, such as the closure of entertainment venues and border checkpoints, and the suspension of visa issuance.
+Monetary Policy/Operations Fiscal Policy Private Sector Degulatory Farboarance T IIVale Seciol Regulatory Forbearance Containment Organization (ILO) program to help garment workers affected by COVID-19.
+October 1 • • • • Extended containment measures to October 31, 2020, such as the closure of entertainment venues and border checkpoints, and the suspension of visa issuance.
 Eased international travel restrictions by allowing tour groups from countries without community outbreaks, and charter flights from countries without outbreaks, and relaxing quarantine measures for travelers from countries without community outbreaks.
-October 20 • [UNICEF] Provided medical essentials to the Ministry of Health worth more than USD 1.16 million for use in its COVID-19 pandemic response. • • • October 23 • • • • Eased measures for cross-border transportation at four borders, which are necessary and urgent regarding import and export matters. • • • • •
+October 20 • [UNICEF] Provided medical essentials to the Ministry of Health worth more than USD 1.16 million for use in its COVID-19 pandemic response. • • • October 23 • • • • Eased containment measures for cross- border transportation at four borders, which are necessary and urgent regarding import and export matters.
+November 1 • • • • • Eased containment measures (from November 1 to December 31), such as reopening of the entertainment venues, including karaoke bars and nightclubs.
+November 16 • • • • Launched fast track immigration lane with China for diplomats/public officers and individuals/legal entities for major projects.
+November 26 • • • • Extended containment measures to December 31.
+Suspended charter flights with countries with community cases of COVID-19.
+December 4 • • • • Imposed lockdown on Tonpheung district in Bokeo province and Boten Sepcial economic Zone in Luang Namtha, for 14 days.
+December 17 • • • • Postponed the Vangvieng Music Festival and downsized the Elephant Festival.
+December 24 • • • • Extended containment measures to January 31, 2021.
+Extended the suspension of charter flights with countries with COVID-19 community cases.